Wednesday, December 10, 2014

 Nazi flag

-A week later, Clara our seamstress and neighbor next door, came to our house in order to make Alteration for some of Ima clothes, on our Singer Sewing Machine.
-I was sitting nearby, watching with fascination the seamstress, with several pins between her lips; crouching on the floor and was amazed, how she was able to talk without swallowing some of them!
-At one point, I heard her saying to my mother something which garbed my attention...
-She was explaining, that the reason she was able to stay alive in the concentration camp, was because she and her Identical Twin Sister, were taken to a special place, where the criminal Dr Mengale, was conducting Horrific Medical Experiments,on sets of identical twins..."One day my sister and I were crying for our mother, after all, we were only four years old!
-The Nazi Capo, who was in charge of the "Mengale's children program", dragged us outside and was pointing at the cloud of smoke, rising from the 'Crematorium' (were they burned the bodies) "You want your mother?!
-There is your mother!"
-He said to us....
+A week later Clara our seamstress and neighbor next door, came to our house in order to make Alteration for some of Ima clothes, on our Singer Sewing Machine.
+I was sitting nearby, watching with fascination, the seamstress, with several pins between her lips; crouching on the floor and was amazed, how she was able to talk without swallowing some of them!
+At one point I heard her saying to my mother something which garbed my attention...
+She was explaining that the reason she was able to stay alive in the concentration camp, was because she and her Identical Twin Sister, were taken to a special place, where the criminal Dr Mengale, was conducting Horrific Medical Experiments on sets of identical twins..."One day my sister and I were crying for our mother, after all we were only four years old!
+The Nazi Capo who was in charge of the "Mengale's children program", dragged us outside and was pointing at the cloud of smoke rising from the 'Crematorium' (were the bodies were burnt) "You want your mother? there is your mother!"
 Ima looked as if she was about to cry..."Is this is why you never married?"
 She asked gently.
-"Yes, what reason do I have to get married, after these Nazi Monsters took out my womb, for their terrible experiments?"
+"Yes, x what reason do I have to get married, after these Nazi Monsters, took out my womb for their terrible experiments?"
+She said.
 My mother nodded her head, wiped her tears and reached out her arms to hug me...

 D. Pirates and Curry